 How does intrinsic motivation arise?

 Intrinsic motivation arises on the basis of positive feelings.
-Pride in particular plays an essential role.
-Those who lead their lives in a self-determined manner and are proud of what they have achieved do not need to be rewarded or confirmed from the outside.
+Pride, in particular, plays an essential role.
+Whoever is proud of his Life self-determined leads and is proud of what has been achieved does not need to be rewarded or confirmed from the outside.

 Other factors for the emergence of intrinsic motivation are enjoyment, positive challenges, inquisitiveness (the subject at hand interests you) and meaningfulness.

 Does intrinsic motivation suffer due to external factors?

 A few years ago, motivation researchers posited that extrinsic reinforcers, such as the expectation of reward, have a strong negative impact on intrinsic motivation or even displace it altogether.
 This assertion is now considered to be confuted: The influence of incentive systems on intrinsic motivation.

 Today, it is assumed that both forms of motivation can coexist.
 Consequently, we are very rarely exclusively extrinsically and intrinsically motivated.
 However, the following condition must be fulfilled for this to happen: The extrinsic reinforcer (reward or negative consequence) has a direct relation to the performance criterion.